aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

     ![](images/0B-clone-repo.png)

-:bulb: Keep an open scratch pad in Cloud9 for notes on resource IDs, etc. that you will need for future steps:
+:bulb:**Tip**  Keep an open scratch pad in Cloud9 for notes on resource IDs, etc. that you will need for future steps:

 1. Create a new file in Cloud9